FBI searches the home of Gabby Petito’s fiance, Brian Laundrie

 Early Monday, Laundrie’s parents were seen by local news crews being escorted out of the home briefly before returning inside.
-Police have been scouring south Florida wetlands for Laundrie, who vanished last week after refusing to help find his fiancee.
+A Florida court issued a warrant for Laundrie’s computer and external storage, WABC reported.
+Police have been scouring South Florida wetlands for Laundrie, who vanished last week after refusing to help find his fiancee.

-Investigators over the weekend searched for Laundrie in the Carlton Reserve, a roughly 25,000-acre prairie and wetlands habitat in southwest Florida’s Sarasota County before suspending the effort Monday.
-Laundrie has not been seen since Sept.
-14, police said.
+Investigators over the weekend searched for Laundrie in the Carlton Reserve, a roughly 25,000-acre prairie and wetlands habitat in southwestern Florida’s Sarasota County before suspending the effort Monday.
+Laundrie has not been seen since Tuesday, police said.

+A 911 recording released by the Grand County, Utah, Sheriff’s Office included a caller reporting a fight between a couple with a white van that had a Florida license plate, according to audio obtained by The Washington Post.

+“We drove by them, and the gentleman was slapping the girl,” the caller said.
+“Then we stopped.
+They ran up and down the sidewalk.
+He proceeded to hit her, hopped in the car, and they drove off.”

+The caller mentioned that the “domestic dispute” occurred near a store where a police report said Petito and Laundrie had fought.

+The caller has not been identified, and the people he described have not been confirmed by authorities to be Petito and Laundrie.

-Petito’s and then Laundrie’s disappearances have captured national attention, particularly on YouTube and Instagram where the couple extensively documented their van-based travels.
+Petito’s and then Laundrie’s disappearances have captured national attention, particularly on social media, where the couple extensively documented their van-based travels.
 The engaged couple, originally from New York, departed Long Island in July with plans to camp at national parks across the country before arriving in Portland, Ore., by Halloween.

 Laundrie returned from the trip on Sept.
 1 without Petito.
-Her family said they last heard from her in late August when she contacted them via video call from Grand Teton National Park in Wyoming.
+Her family members said they last heard from her in late August, when she contacted them via video call from Grand Teton National Park in Wyoming.

-Laundrie’s attorney, Steven Bertolino previously said he advised his client against speaking to police.
+Laundrie’s attorney Steven Bertolino previously said he advised his client against speaking to police.
+He said Monday that there would be a news conference Tuesday afternoon on Long Island, but he canceled it later the same day, citing a conversation he had with the FBI.

 As Petito’s disappearance stretched into weeks, her family issued public pleas for Laundrie and his parents to speak to them or aid the search for Petito.

 “We ask you to put yourselves in our shoes,” they said in a letter read by their lawyer, Richard Stafford, at a news conference last week.
 “We haven’t been able to sleep or eat.
 And our lives are falling apart.”

-On Monday, North Port, Fla. police unfurled crime-scene tape around the Laundrie’s home where unmarked vehicles were parked outside, according to live local news feeds from the busy scene.
+On Monday, North Port, Fla., police unfurled crime-scene tape around the Laundrie’s home where unmarked vehicles were parked outside, according to live local news feeds from the busy scene.
 Interest in the case — as well as tips — have flooded in since Petito’s disappearance and were heightened by her family’s implication that Laundrie was hindering the investigation.

-The couple had started to draw followers across social media as they chronicled their cross-country “Van Life journey.”
+The couple had started to draw followers across social media as they chronicled their cross-country “van life journey.”
 Petito’s Instagram feed is filled with colorful, smiling updates from national parks that occasionally featured Laundrie.

 Their story took a turn when video and police reports emerged that undercut the image of a happy couple on a romantic cross-country adventure.
 On Aug.
-12, a witness called 911 to report a “domestic problem” after seeing the couple argue outside a Moab, Utah store.
+12, a witness called 911 to report a “domestic problem” after seeing the couple argue outside a Moab, Utah, store.

-After Petito went missing, Utah police released body-camera footage of a traffic stop with the couple that occurred the same day as the 911 call.
-In it, Petito appears distraught and crying.
+After Petito was reported missing, Utah police released body-camera footage of a traffic stop with the couple that occurred the same day as the 911 call.
+In it, Petito appears to be distraught and crying.
 Laundrie said the couple had a “minor scuffle” after Petito got angry at him for entering the van with dirty feet.
-Police determined Petito was the aggressor who was “slapping at him” and separated the couple for the night, directing Laundrie to a hotel while Petito stayed in the van.
+Police determined that Petito was the aggressor who was “slapping at him,” and they separated the couple for the night, directing Laundrie to a hotel while Petito stayed in the van.

 Gabby Petito fought with her fiance before she disappeared.
 He won’t provide ‘any helpful details,’ police say.

-Sunday’s news that the human remains found in Wyoming matched Petito’s description added a tragic new development to the story.
+Sunday’s news that the human remains in Wyoming matched Petito’s description added a tragic new development to the story.

 “Full forensic identification has not been completed to confirm 100 percent that we found Gabby, but her family has been notified,” FBI Supervisory Special Agent Charles Jones said Sunday.